-Tara is a freelance theatre artist specializing in re-engineering fashion and creating one-of-a-kind pieces in fabrics and found materials.
-She has designed for Cynthia Hopkins' Accidental Nostalgia and Must Don't Whip 'Em, Koosilja Hwang in Deadman Dancing and mecha(Output), 3 Virgins and Witch Mountain, Black Tarantula with the Collapsable Giraffe, Young Jean Lee's The Appeal, Theatre of the Two-Head Calf's Major Barbara, John Jesarun's staging of the Harry Parch opera Delusion of the Fury as well as many other individual commissions.
+Tara is currently the Costume Shop Manager and Arts Publicity Administrator at Swarthmore College.
+Since moving back to Pennsylvania, she has worked with New Paradise Laboratories, Nichole Canuso Dance Company, and Drexel's Dance Program in Philadelphia.
+In New York, she designed for Cynthia Hopkins' Accidental Nostalgia and Must Don't Whip 'Em, Koosilja Hwang in Deadman Dancing and mecha(Output), 3 Virgins and Witch Mountain, Black Tarantula with the Collapsable Giraffe, Young Jean Lee's The Appeal, Theatre of the Two-Head Calf's Major Barbara, John Jesarun's staging of the Harry Parch opera Delusion of the Fury as well as many other individual commissions.
 Tara worked on both video and costume (1998-2004) for the Wooster Group's productions of House/Lights, North Atlantic, Hairy Ape, To You The Birdie! and the restaging of Brace Up!
 (2003).
 She has an MA in Visual Culture from NYU.

 Graduate of the Yale Drama School in Set Design.
 Currently living and working in Denmark.